TUN sits down with Dr. Eric Endlich, founder of Top College Consultants, to discuss how you can choose a college that is right for you.

 Don’t be afraid to ask uncomfortable or challenging questions.
 Let’s say the tour guide is a rising junior or senior, you could ask, “If you could change one thing about the college, what would it be?”

-The common questions I hear people ask is, “What other colleges were you choosing between when you were choosing this college?” and “What made you choose this college?”
+The common questions I hear people ask are: “What other colleges were you choosing between when you were choosing this college?” and “What made you choose this college?”

 You can ask, “Do you know anybody who has transferred out and, if so, why did they transfer?”